-I will be the first person to admit that 5 years ago, I did not understand what the day in the life of a stay at home mom entailed.
-It’s not for a lack of respect, but a lack of understanding as I didn’t have kids yet and I had NO IDEA the sheer amount of dependence that children have on their parents.
+I’ll be the first to admit that before I had kids, I did not understand what stay at home moms actually did all day.
+It wasn’t about lack of respect, but rather a lack of understanding or experience.
+Like so many people, I had NO IDEA the sheer amount of dependence that children have on their parents.
 And more specifically, on their moms in the beginning years of their lives.

 And to be honest, even when I made the decision to leave my corporate job in January 2020 it wasn’t necessarily because of a deep desire to be a stay at home mom.
 There was a lot more to the decision.